-Interim Fix 4.2.6 for IBM TPF Toolkit 4.2 is now available on the update site.
-This interim fix only provides security fixes.
-For more information, please see the security bulletin .
-Interim Fix 4.0.9 for IBM TPF Toolkit 4.0 is now available on the update site.
-This interim fix only provides security fixes.
-For more information, please see the security bulletin .
+IBM TPF Toolkit 4.2 Interim Fix 10 is now available on the update site.
+This interim fix contains maintenance and security updates only.
+For more information, see the security bulletin .
+IBM TPF Toolkit 4.0 Interim Fix 12 is now available on the update site.
+This interim fix contains security updates only.
+For more information, see the security bulletin .
 Regards, The TPF Toolkit Team

-The TPF Lab will be closed on the following dates: Friday, December 25 Friday, January 1 We will have limited staff working from now through the end of the year so you may experience longer than usual response times.
-The Lab will resume normal operations on Monday, January 4, 2016.
-We would like to wish our customers a Happy Holiday season and best wishes for the New Year!
+The TPF Lab will be closed on the following dates: Monday, December 26, 2016 Monday, January 2, 2017 We will have limited staff working from now through the end of the year so you might experience longer than usual response times.
+The Lab will resume normal operations on Tuesday, January 3, 2017.
+We wish all of our customers a very happy holiday season, with best wishes for the New Year!